ashpande/WorkoutSleeve/README.md

-# WorkoutSleeve
+# arcissih2019
-Project built by Team Arcis in Smart India Hackathon, Hardware Edition - July 2019.
-Uses Machine learning and Raspberry Pi to detect, classify and measure the accuracy of unconventional exercises.
-Project won 1st place nationwide.
+The Prototype ML code that was used for winning in the Smart India Hackathon 2019.
+The Repository includes the Files that were used for pre-training a Model and a custom code that counts the number of steps.